3liz/qjazz/doc/rpc_config.rst

 .. note::

-    | There is no cache removal strategy implemented in worker cache: cache is totally
+    | As with the `load_project_on_request` option, there is an eviction strategy implemented
-      managed using api call.
+      in worker cache only for projects loaded *on the fly*.
+Managed cache entries are not subject to eviction.
+    | This is not the recommended option if your projects are bigs (many layers) and you should
+      always prefer managed cache for such projects.
     | This is mainly because Qgis projects are not simple static resource but instead
-      heavily dynamic resource with a lot of side effects (connecting to external source, loading metadata, ...).
-    | This makes sense if you think in term of a publishing process.
+      heavily dynamic resource with a lot of side effects (connecting to external source, loading metadata, ...) and this makes sense if you think in term of a publishing process.

-    | Note that by default, projects are loaded as they are requested (this is a configurable
-      option).
-This is convenient if your organize your storage and search path so as to get only publishable projects.

 Cache can be managed with the :ref:`service cli command <managing_rpc_services>`::